python/cpython/Doc/library/os.rst

    ``'..'`` even if they are present in the directory.
 Availability:
    Unix, Windows.

-   On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be a list of Unicode objects.
+   If *path* is a Unicode object, the result will be a list of Unicode objects.
+   If a filename can not be decoded to unicode, it is skipped.
+If *path* is a bytes string, the result will be list of bytes objects included files skipped by the unicode version.

 .. function:: lstat(path)